 What is the cost to purchase an eREIT™?
 Or is the cost embedded?

 The per share purchase price will be adjusted every fiscal quarter and will equal the greater of (i) $10.00 per share or (ii) the sum of our net asset value, or NAV, divided by the number of our common shares outstanding as of the end of the prior fiscal quarter (NAV per share).

 Unlike publicly traded REITs that often hold other publicly traded assets, all of Fundrise’s capital is invested in properties they pick.
 As a result, they can’t simply pull out money from a deal without selling the actual property.

 However, to provide better liquidity, they have quarterly windows where they allow existing investors to cash out.
 So, while you can’t withdraw your cash whenever you’d like – you can do it at four times throughout the year without a penalty.

 This ability to withdraw money without penalty can make Fundrise eREITs a good investment.

 Are Fundrise eREITs™ a good investment?

-Let’s find out more below.
+Let's find out more below.
 Like all investments, it depends on the conditions of the economic environment and the asset class.
-For 2021, real estate is strong because mortgage rates are at all-time lows and there’s strong demand to own homes.
+For 2021, real estate was strong because mortgage rates were at all-time lows and there's strong demand to own homes.
 For commercial real estate, like multifamily properties, demand is likely to rebound and grow.